a24hori/a24hori.github.io/index.md

 ## About me

 Atsushi Hori is a Ph.D. student at Kyoto University.
-He is currently working on equilibrium problems, for example, (stochastic) variational inequalities and Nash equilibrium problems, under the supervision of Professor Nobuo Yamashita.
+He is currently working on equilibrium problems, for example, (stochastic) variational inequalities and Nash equilibrium problems, supervised by Professor Nobuo Yamashita.
-When he was in Bachelor's and Master's degrees, he studied the basic theory of continuous optimization and equilibrium problems supervised by Professor Emeritus Masao Fukushima of Kyoto University.
+During his Bachelor's and Master's programs, he studied the basic theory of continuous optimization and equilibrium problems under the guidance of by Professor Emeritus Masao Fukushima of Kyoto University.

 ## Education